-The management of air quality in South Africa is influenced by policy, legislation and best practice developed at international and national levels, and in no jurisdiction where air pollution has been effectively managed has the approach of Sasol been adopted.
+6. Natref provides no authority for this proposition.
+The management of air quality in South Africa is influenced by policy and legislation developed at international and national levels and best practice and in no jurisdiction where air pollution has been effectively managed has the approach of Natref been adopted.